eivinhb/spring-cache-blogpost/README.md

 		}
 	}

 The single signon solutions helps us here, because our the backend have unique identifiers on each customer.
 We just add this identifier to the key, and we have a secure cache because method parameters is no longer the only provider for key generation.
-Since the key is any subclass of object, we could create the key as a MyKeyImplementation if you need to do something with the keys in the cache.
+Since the key is any subclass of object, we could create the key as a MyKeyImplementation if you need to do something smart with the keys in the cache.
-Notice that we have added an interface to the __@Configuration__ class.
-This is to help Spring understand that the __@Bean keyGenerator__ is the implementation that we want to use to generate default keys.

 ---

-In this blog, web have shown how to add caching to a class in very uintrusive way.
+In this blog, web have shown how to add caching to a class or method in very uintrusive way.
 The example is quite simple, and for this application it works very well.
 Spring cache abstraction can be used in much more complicated ways.
 Check out the [Spring documentation](http://static.springsource.org/spring/docs/3.1.0.M1/spring-framework-reference/html/cache.html).
 Remember that Spring only abstract away the caching engine, and that spring does not handle the actual caching but leaves that to the proven implementation.